mozilla/nunjucks/docs/api.md

 ## Browser Usage

-Using nunjucks in the browser takes a little more thought because you care about load and compile time.
+Using govjucks in the browser takes a little more thought because you care about load and compile time.
 On the server-side, templates are compiled once and cached in memory and you never have to worry about it.
 On the client-side however, you don't want to compile templates